-BlueHub Loan Fund has invested over $1 billion to support low-income communities, creating and preserving 27,000 units of housing, 8,500 jobs, healthcare services for 155,000 residents, and education and daycare for more than 38,000 children.
+BlueHub Loan Fund has invested over $1.3 billion to support low-income communities, creating and preserving over 24,000 units of affordable housing, 13,800 jobs, healthcare services for more than 197,000 patients, and education and daycare for more than 50,000 children.
 Read more.

 BlueHub SUN: Foreclosure prevention through mortgage lending.

-BlueHub SUN is licensed in seven states and has helped nearly 1,000 families facing foreclosure to keep their homes.
+BlueHub SUN is licensed in seven states and has helped over 1,100 families facing foreclosure to keep their homes.
 Read more.

 BlueHub Energy: Development of energy resiliency and renewable energy in low-income communities.